AlekcukP/minimize-url/README.md

 ### Available Commands
-In the root directory, you can run the following 'make' commands:
+In the root directory, you can utilize the following 'make' commands to manage the Docker containers:

 - `make up` <br>
 Runs the Docker containers.